couchbaselabs/hands_on_n1qlAnalytics/content/slide-1.md

 ## <b>Part 1: Setup, Getting Started and Querying</b>

-Welcome to Querying JSON Data with N1QL!
+Welcome to Querying JSON with SQL++

 <b>Session Goals</b>

-* Enjoy a gentle introduction to N1QL
+* Enjoy a gentle introduction to SQL++
+* N1QL for Analytics in Couchbase is SQL++
 * Focus on features in common with SQL
 * Try it out!

 <pre id="example">
-SELECT "Welcome to Getting Started Querying with N1QL!"
-AS Greeting
+SELECT "SQL++ for SQL Users: A Tutorial using N1QL in Couchbase" AS Greeting
 </pre>